 When buying books, your student must consider whether they want an actual textbook or a digital version (which is often available).
 If they prefer a book, then I suggest buying used or renting whenever possible.
 My daughter often asked her sorority sisters first.
 Students would much rather sell their books to a friend then back to the bookstore; they make more money back that way.
 You may want to mention to your students that as they meet people and look for the low-down on classes before registering for each semester, they should take note of who already took the class.
 Asking someone to save a book (fancy calculator, i-clicker, etc.) for them can guarantee a used book when they need it later.
 Students can also buy or sell their textbooks through the Facebook group called FAU Textbook Exchange.
 Also on Facebook, there are FAU groups for each graduating class and students try to sell books, access codes, and iClickers.
 Another place to look for textbooks would be eBay.

 The most obvious place to buy or rent books is the campus bookstore.
 Students can order books online and pick them up at the bookstore on campus.
 Students can also rent textbooks from the FAU bookstore.
 They can also be returned there at the end of the semester.
 The FAU bookstore will price match textbooks from Amazon, bn.com, and other local bookstores.
-There are some restrictions, more information about this can be found here.
+There are some restrictions.

 Many FAU students buy and sell textbooks at the local bookstore, Booksmart.
 Booksmart is located behind FAU’s Boca Raton campus, off of 20th street.
 Booksmart sells both new and used textbooks, as well as some materials you may need for specific classes (lab coats, Iclickers, etc) Booksmart also sells FAU apparel, usually for a cheaper price than the on-campus bookstore.
 Booksmart is nice because you just tell them what classes you are in and then they grab the books for you and they let you know your options (buying old, new, or renting).

 Let the studying begin!